directus/directus/.changeset/rotten-sloths-dress.md

 '@directus/api': patch
 ---

-Be more relaxed with UUID validation, permitting values with non-standard versions
+Adjusted UUID validation of keys to be more relaxed, permitting values with non-standard versions